andreas-h/geodas/doc/install.rst

 Prerequisites
 ==============================================================================

+Since the implementation of an array's *dimension* depends on ``OrderedDict``,
+|geodas| requires at least Python 2.7.
+It should run on Python 3 (pandas_
+requires at least Python 3.1), but this has not been tested so far.  |geodas|
-|geodas| heavily depends on the pandas_ library.
-Currently, the minimum
-version of pandas supported is ``0.9.0``.
+heavily depends on the pandas_ library.
+Currently, the minimum version of pandas supported is ``0.9.0``.
 For efficient interactive use of |geodas|, we strongly suggest using ipython_ at version at least ``0.13``.